Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 Now that the dust has mostly settled, it's valuable to look back and try to judge whether we made the right choice.
-Over the entire timeframe, the primary goal for Irwin and I was always to make as much of SciPy special available on GPUs as possible—with secondary goals of simplifying SciPy special's build process and improving the scalar kernel codebase.
-The story of `libsf_error_state` is that of a side quest—a story of needing to fix something we broke in pursuit of bigger things—and the challenges we faced and brought to others because we underestimated the difficulty of our chosen solution.
+Over the entire timeframe, the primary goal for Irwin and I was always to make as much of SciPy special available on GPUs as possible, with secondary goals of simplifying SciPy special's build process and improving the scalar kernel codebase.
+The story of `libsf_error_state` is that of a side quest — a story of needing to fix something we broke in pursuit of bigger things — and the challenges we faced and brought to others because we underestimated the difficulty of our chosen solution.
 Having a single array for managing shared state between the extension modules appeals to a desire to have a single source of truth [], but looking back, it would have taken much less time to have each extension module carry its own copy of the array, and to always update them all together.